-The Edmonds Career Access Program (EdCAP) is a youth re-engagement program that provides young adults an opportunity to earn a high school diploma in a college environment where they have the option to explore classes that will give them a jump start towards one of our many professional/technical programs.
+The Edmonds Career Access Program (EdCAP) provides young adults the opportunity to earn a high school diploma in a college environment as well as having the option to explore classes to earn a certificate or even an Associate of Technical Arts in one of our many professional/technical programs.

 What is the age requirement to be in EdCAP?

 EdCAP is for students between the ages of 16 and 21 who do not have a high school diploma.
-Per our contractual agreement with the Edmonds School District, we are required to use the Washington Administrative Code (WAC-392-169-020) to determine age eligibility for our program.
-Students who turn 21 years of age prior to September 1st of any given year are not eligible for EdCAP that fall quarter.
-EdCAP students who turn 21 years of age on or after September 1st of any given year are eligible for EdCAP through the following spring quarter.
+Students who turn 21 years of age prior to September 1 of any given year are not eligible for EdCAP that fall quarter.
+EdCAP students who turn 21 years of age on or after September 1 of any given year are eligible for EdCAP through the following spring quarter.

 How much does EdCAP cost?

 Tuition is free.
 Most books, fees, and certain supplies are paid for as long as a student is in the program.